Partnerships

 Partnership website: https://scar-europe.org/

-The partnership aims to structure and support a network of living labs and research infrastructures accelerating the transition towards agroecology throughout Europe.
-It will provide spaces for long-term, site-specific, multi-stakeholder and real-life experimentation, and deliver ready-to adopt practices that support farmers in understanding and implementing agroecological practices at the scale needed for positive economic, environmental and social impacts.
+This partnership aims to structure and support a network of living labs and research infrastructures accelerating the transition towards agroecology throughout Europe.
+These living labs and research infrastructures will support farmers in understanding and implementing agroecological practices at the scale needed for positive economic, environmental and social impacts.
+The European Commission chose the livings labs approach because agroecology is territory-bound and more important changes in ecosystems happen slowly so it is important to look at the same area over a longer period of time to determine the effects.

 Contact